Craft of Research Series

 How to Write the Introduction and Conclusion

-A good research paper needs to have a strong introduction and conclusion, which open and close your presentation.
-In this talk, we’ll provide you with a paragraph-by-paragraph strategy for composing them.
+A good research paper needs to have a strong introduction and conclusion to open and close your presentation.